Chen Chi-chung: Education

-Chen obtained his master's degree in agricultural economics from National Taiwan University and doctoral degree in the same field from Texas A&M University in the United States.
+Chen graduated from National Taiwan University with a bachelor's degree in agricultural economics and a master's degree in agricultural economics.
+He then earned his Ph.D. in agricultural economics from Texas A&M University in the United States.
+His doctoral dissertation was titled, "Development and application of a linked global trade-detailed United States agricultural sector analysis system".

-Early careers
+Early career

 Chen was appointed as distinguished professor at National Chung Hsing University in 2008–2016.
 In 2011, he was appointed as the secretary-general of the university and served the position until 2015.

-Political careers
+Political career

 In January–May 2016, he was appointed as the chairperson of Rural Economics Society of Taiwan.
 On 20 May 2016, he was appointed Deputy Minister of Council of Agriculture and served until 13 January 2019 before he was appointed Minister the day after.
+On 19 September 2023, Chen resigned from the Ministry of Agriculture.